oskariWalkky/binary-converter/README.md

 # binary-converter
 Java learning project that takes an integer and converts it into binary.

 This is the first project I've created (outside of tutorials).
 It was a mind bender, but very satisfying to see it work.
+Not to mention very inefficient.

 (To make sense of this mess) The order of the files: